BioBoost/course-object-oriented-programming-with-cpp/docs/b-fundamentals/02-operators/README.md

 ### Lazy Evaluation

-The conditional operators exhibit **"short-circuiting"** behavior, which means that the second operand is evaluated only if needed.
+The logical operators exhibit **"short-circuiting"** behavior, which means that the second operand is evaluated only if needed.
 This is also called **lazy evaluation**.
 So for example in an OR statement, if the first operand evaluates to `true` the outcome must also be `true`.
 For this reason the second operand is not checked anymore.

 This can lead to confusing C++ constructions which should be avoided when possible.
 However as a future professional C++ programmer you may encounter them and need to understand their behavior.